IlyasI/statsify/README.md

 # Statisfy

-Flask and bootstrap based site that displays your top Spotify artists and tracks in a pretty mosiac.
+Responsive Flask and Bootstrap built site that displays your top Spotify artists and tracks in a pretty mosiac.
 Time ranges include over all time, 6 months, and 1 month.

 Instructions to run:
 ---